 The Company recognizes a finance lease receivable at an amount equal to its net investment in the lease.
-Initial direct costs incurred in negotiating and arranging an operating lease is added to the net investment of the leased asset.
-The interest income is recognized over the lease term based on a pattern reflecting a constant periodic rate of return on the net investment in the lease.
-The Company recognizes lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'other income'.
+Initial direct costs, such as lessors to negotiate and arrange a lease, are included in the measurement of the net investment.
+The lessor recognizes the interest income over the lease term based on a pattern reflecting a constant periodic rate of return on the net investment in the lease.
+The Company recognizes lease payments received under leases as income on a straight-line basis over the lease term as part of 'other income'.